Nourishment, habiliment, and housing are the fundamental needs of human beings. Human beings definitely could not exist without proper nourishment.

 - Establishing procedures and criteria for laboratory validation and notification of accredited laboratories.

-- To furnish scientific, technical assistance and training to the Central Government and State Governments in developing policies and laws affecting food safety and nutrition.
+- To furnish scientific, technical assistance, and training to the Central and State Governments for developing policies and laws affecting food safety and nutrition.

 - Research and compile data on food intake, the incidence and prevalence of biological risk, pollutants in food, developing dangers, and the implementation of a quick warning system.